colour-science/GSoC/2021/GSoC-2021-Project-Ideas.md

   base for the IPT-like spaces such as IPT, ICtCp, JzAzBz, and OKLab
 - Implement support for the Prolab colourspace
 - Implement support for the DIN99 variants while refactoring the common base
-- Implement support for Y"u"v" colourspace and its chromaticity diagram plot.
+- Implement support for Y"u"v" colourspace and its chromaticity diagram plot
 - Implement support for the ULab colourspace

 ### *New Colour Appearance Models*